tigerclaw-az/ejwaibel.github.io/resume.md

 * Built multiple angular applications for inclusion into a Bootstrap/Foundation framework
 * Designed solution for custom SCSS inheritance to accomodate multiple shared projects
 * Arhitected internal modular JavaScript solution with TerrificJS called "AtomicJS"
-* Lead team of 20 developers to deliver 65 custom AEM components for opel.ie release
+* Lead team of 20 developers to deliver 65 custom AEM components for the European brands release, which reached 20 different countries
 * Built custom solution for Gulp build process and provided enhancements based on project challenges
 * Integrated custom jQuery plugins into project's custom AtomicJS framework
 * Triaged bugs on a daily basis to ensure issues are resolved in time for production release